E-Sh4rk/EmeraldACE_tuto/improved-ace-env.md

 This section is an example of application of the ACE-trigger.

 If you have created the [walk-through-walls bad eggs](walk-through-walls.md), you can use it with this setup.
 Usually the walk-through-walls bad eggs must be used with the freezer in order to be executed at each frame.
-However, now that we can trigger ACE at any time just by pressing L+R, we can easily execute it at each frame just by maintaining L+R. Thus, the freezer bad egg is not needed anymore to walk through walls.
+However, now that we can trigger ACE at any time just by pressing R, we can easily execute it at each frame just by maintaining R. Thus, the freezer bad egg is not needed anymore to walk through walls.

 Instead, you can directly put the two walk-through-walls bad eggs somewhere in your box 14.
 Or you could, if there wasn't a subtelty: the walk-through-walls bad eggs were designed to work with the PC register aligned.
 Thus, if we directly execute them through ACE, it will not work because they will be executed with the PC register misaligned.

 In order to realign the PC register just before the execution of the walk-through-walls bad eggs, we can use the Machop we generated earlier (the Thumb<->ARM switch).

 Move the Machop just before the two walk-through-walls bad egg, somewhere in BOX 14.
 Ensure that the Machop is unmarked: we do not want to switch to Thumb mode, but to stay in ARM mode and realign the PC register.
-Now, when you will maintain L+R pressed, you will be able to walk through walls (don't forget to unmark your exit code bootstrap or it will open the pokedex completion diploma each time).
+Now, when you will maintain R pressed, you will be able to walk through walls (don't forget to unmark your exit code bootstrap or it will open the pokedex completion diploma each time).

 *NOTE: When you use the walk-through-walls bad eggs this way, a bad egg will be created next to them.
 It is just some data that the walk-through-walls bad eggs store there.
 You can freely remove it when you want (or you can leave it there and consider that your walk-through-walls setup is now composed of 3 bad eggs).*